-Zucchini Lemon Pistachio Cinnamon Rolls: Soft and fluffy rolls filled with zucchini, lemon, pistachios, cinnamon sugar all topped with a lemony cream cheese frosting.
+These Zucchini Lemon Pistachio Cinnamon Rolls are filled with zucchini, lemon, pistachios, cinnamon sugar topped with cream cheese frosting.

 When I lived in Arizona if people grew vegetables they were small and the plant did not produce much.

 So when I moved to Washington state and someone said would you like some zucchini from my garden I told them give me as much as they want.